michielskobe/minesweeper/README.md

 ### Git

-Install git via their [website](https://git-scm.com/) or by running the following command:
+Install Git via their [website](https://git-scm.com/) or by running the following command:

 ```bash
 $ sudo dnf install git